-First, if you buy term insurance only, it will be there for you just until the policy expires.
+First, if you buy term life insurance only, it will be there for you just until the policy expires.

-One of the reasons that term insurance is so popular is that it’s usually lower cost than a permanent policy.
+One of the reasons that term life insurance is so popular is that it’s usually lower cost than a permanent policy.
 Today anyway.
 We’ll address this further in mistake #3.

 Another common belief is that you won’t have a “need” for life insurance after you retire.
 This misnomer stems from the belief that you will have accumulated enough assets to be self-insured.
 Supposedly, you will have all your liabilities paid off, kids will be adults, and your spouse won’t need income, since they’ll have Social Security, maybe a pension, and retirement accounts that will give them a comfortable standard of living.